FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

 What can you use your FanDuel bonus on today?

-The NBA Play-In tournament starts tonight as well, with the LA Lakers taking on the Pelicans.
-The Lakers are -1 point favorites to win the game and secure the 7th seed in the West.
+The other quarter finals see Marseille try to overturn a 1-2 deficit to Benfica, and Roma hold a 1-0 lead over AC Milan.

-The second game sees the Warriors as -2.5 point favorites on the road over the Kings.
-The winner of this game faces the loser of the Lakers and Pelicans for the 8th and final playoff spot in the West.
+In the Europa Conference, Fiorentina host Viktoria Plzen, Lille take on Aston Villa, Fenerbahçe play Olympiakos, and Club Brugge travel to face PAOK.

-Click here to head to FanDuel, where new players are able to get $150 in bonus bets to use on all this great sports action and more after wagering just $5.
+Click here to go to FanDuel, where new customers can claim the bet $5, get $150 in bonus bets to use on this packed day of soccer action and more.

 More info on FanDuel’s bonus